FurryGhoul/Wrath-Engine/README.md

 - Use 'F' to focus the camera on the object.
 - Use 'Shift' to duplicate movement speed.

-The Hierarchy window is still in progress, so far it supports creating a camera as well as a display of an fbx hierarchy with each childs in a tree manner.
-The user can also delete game objects as well as move them around chaning their parent.
+The Hierarchy window displays all game objects on the scene, it supports deleting objects and reparenting them inside the hierarchy.
-The Console window shows info about the actions done by the application.
+The Console window shows info about the actions done by the application: loading, errors, importing... .
-The Inspector window shows information about the selected game objects regarding their transform, mesh and material.
-The users can also edit the transform through the window moving, rotating and scaling the objects.
+The Inspector window shows information about the selected game objects regarding their transform, mesh, material and shader.
+The users can also edit the transform through the window moving, rotating and scaling the objects, change the mesh, material and both edit and change the shader.
 As for the cameras the user can decide which camera is active, which one is culling and move them.
 The Configuration window has the following submenus: